bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- Partly Cloudy
+- Cloudy
-- 89% humidity
+- 92% humidity
 - 7 mph wind
-- 52% cloud cover
+- 81% cloud cover
 - 168 AQI 🟥
 - 0.27 inches of rain in the past 24 hours
 - 1.65 inches of rain expected in the next 72 hours